sh4deee/Scalable-Tic-Tac-Toe-Game-in-C/README.md

 - Minimal use of external libraries (only standard C)

 ## Purpose
-This was my first real C project.
+This is my first real C project.
 It’s not polished or optimized — it was made purely to practice core concepts and get more familiar with the C language.

 ## How to Compile
 ```bash